 When we celebrate the Passover, are we going to just wash the feet of a friend or family member?
 Is he just a brother from church?
 Our Elder Brother promises He will separate the sheep from the goats.
 He will give an inheritance to those who feed Him, clothe Him and visit Him.
 He said, “Inasmuch as you did it to one of the least of these My brethren, you did it to Me” (Matthew 25:40).

 In His amazing prayer that Passover, He revealed the Father to them.
 He spoke of how the Spirit would be in them and make them one with Him and the Father.
 He asked the Father to “keep through Your name those whom You have given Me, that they may be one as We are” (John 17:11).

 So I ask again, Who washed Christ’s feet?
 I believe we all have, we all do and we will again.
 When we put our hands in that water this season, let us look at the feet of our brother or sister and know that we are serving Christ.
 “Inasmuch as you did it to one of the least of these My brethren, you did it to Me.”
 And I submit to you all, Christ will wash our feet as well.

-For more about the meaning of the Passover, see “What Does the New Testament Passover Mean and How Is It Commemorated?”
+For more about the meaning of the Passover, see “What Is the Passover, and Why Is It Important?”

-John Columbo, 28, is married and has two small children.
-He attends the Church of God, a Worldwide Association, in Allentown, Pennsylvania.
+John Columbo attends the Church of God, a Worldwide Association.